wvhulle/wvhulle.github.io/content/blog/2025-03-18-func_async.md

 In case you go for the last approach, there are a couple of crates available on [crates.io](crates.io) that turn a stream with cloneable items into a cloneable stream with the same items:

-- [my implementation](https://github.com/wvhulle/forked_stream): more tests, no Tokio dependency.
+- [clone-stream](https://github.com/wvhulle/clone-stream): more tests, no Tokio dependency.
 - [fork_stream](https://crates.io/crates/fork_stream), slightly more complicated with a Waker queue.
 - [shared_stream](https://docs.rs/shared_stream/latest/shared_stream/): using `unsafe`, no tests.